Managing Configuration with Helm¶

 sh.helm.release.v1.datakit.v3 helm.sh/release.v1 1 4h16m

-- Delete secrets containing
+- Delete secrets with

 sh.helm.release.v1.datakit